Teaching Computer Science in Tune With the Professional World

 Cyprien de Barros, CEO of Altheria Solutions, a Belgian start-up working in the VR and AR industry, says about the Epitech students he collaborated with: “Epitech students are taught to be versatile and forward-thinkers, which means that they had little-to-no issues in dealing with new problems.
-They would get the job done, no matter what.
+They get the job done, no matter what.
 And if they cannot find the solution right away, they would look after it themselves.”

 Hard skills lose consistency in the absence of soft skills like creativity, adaptability, collaboration, perseverance, inductive reasoning, ingeniousness, time management, the ability to ask the right questions, and a multidisciplinary approach to problem-solving.
 Therefore, the Epitech curriculum strives to develop all of these skill sets in a holistic approach to innovation in computer programming.

 Even though Epitech was new to them, Belgian, Spanish, and German employers recognized immediately the value of Epitech intern’s contribution to their business.
 What stroke Albert Zaragoza – CTO and Head of engineering at Worldsensing – most was “their attitude towards solving real problems”.